insure logo

 Key Takeaways

-• In North Dakota, American Family is the top choice for bundling home and auto insurance.
-It offers an average savings of 21%.
+• In North Dakota, American Family is the best home and auto bundle insurance provider, offering an average discount of 21%.

 How we picked the best companies for home and auto bundling